ljunggren/boozang-fo/doc/testtypes.md

 Composite Tests
 ---------------
 Composite tests are more complex tests, that stiches together atomic or unit tests.
 They are also used to build test suites, calling a list of function tests.
-As they are functionally very similar, it´s up to the test team how to best make use of the classification, and where the line between functiona and composite test should be drawn.
+As they are functionally very similar, it´s up to the test team how to best make use of the classification, and where the line between function and composite test should be drawn.

 Bugs
 ----